Stella Goldschlag: Going underground and collaboration

-While Goldschlag continued to hunt down Jews, she and her fellow "catchers", numbering around 15 to 20 by this time in Berlin, were also the target of revenge from their potential victims.
-An organization called Society for Peace and Reconstruction (Gemeinschaft für Frieden und Aufbau or GFA) was actively planning to kill Goldschlag (and her second husband, Rolf Isaaksohn).
-A plan to poison her coffee was abandoned, so also was a plan to have her dentist poison her during an appointment and another one where Goldschlag and Isaaksohn would be lured to an address by a rumor of Jews in hiding living there and then kill the pair.
+While Goldschlag continued to hunt down Jews, she and her fellow "catchers", numbering around 15 to 20 by this time in Berlin, were targeted for revenge by their potential victims.
+An organization called the Society for Peace and Reconstruction (Gemeinschaft für Frieden und Aufbau or GFA) was actively planning to kill Goldschlag (and her second husband, Rolf Isaaksohn).
+A plan to poison her coffee was abandoned, as were plans to have her dentist poison her during an appointment and luring Goldschlag and Isaaksohn to an address by a rumor of Jews in hiding living there.

 GFA instead sent Goldschlag a fake death sentence written on official court document paper and informed her that if she was seen on the streets [after the war] by one of their agents she would be killed instantly.
 Even if the threat was only for intimidation, it was seen as a valid one, and Goldschlag's superior pulled her and the other members of the Search Service from the streets for two weeks and later issued them with pistols for protection.

-Goldschlag still continued her work for the Gestapo until March 1945.
+Goldschlag continued working for the Gestapo until March 1945.
 During that time, she met Isaaksohn and married him on 29 October 1944.
-Isaaksohn was a fellow Jewish collaborator with the Nazis known also as a Greifer ("catcher").
-Goldschlag was not as active as a catcher during this time as she had been previously due to the fact that she was too well known to be of effective use and there were not as many Jews left in Berlin due to the Nazi purges and the zealousness of Goldschlag and her compatriots—and those who remained in the city were too well hidden.
+Isaaksohn was a fellow Jewish catcher.
+Goldschlag was not as active as a catcher during this time as she had been previously due to the fact that she was too well-known to be of effective use and there were not as many Jews left in Berlin due to the Nazi purges and the zealousness of Goldschlag and her compatriots—and those who remained in the city were too well hidden.

-In 1933, the Jewish population of Berlin was estimated at 160,000, but the end of the war, the Jewish population who had managed to escape by hiding only numbered somewhere between 1,400 and 1,700 people.
+In 1933, the Jewish population of Berlin was estimated at 160,000, but by the end of the war, the Jews who had managed to remain hidden numbered somewhere between 1,400 and 1,700.

 Goldschlag still continued to scout out addresses where Jews were known to have lived.
-Her loyalty to the cause was also questioned by her superiors and members of her team after she told her superior Dobberke that she couldn't find any more Jews and wanted to stop being a catcher.
-This was dangerous, as it put both her and the other catchers at risk of deportation and Isaaksohn vehemently denied Goldschlag's claims and told his superiors that they were operating very successfully in tracking down Jews.
+Her loyalty to the cause was also questioned by her superiors and members of her team after she told her superior Dobberke that she could not find any more Jews and wanted to stop being a catcher.
+This was dangerous, as it put both her and the other catchers at risk of deportation, and Isaaksohn vehemently denied Goldschlag's claims and told his superiors that they were operating very successfully in tracking down Jews.